Haney Feed and Farm Supply History

 Giles and Staton took care of the day to day operations and Charlie and Jim helped out when they could.
 Staton had contracted spinal meningitis and infantile paralysis or polio as a boy and suffered his whole life and then passed away in 1939.
 Jim and his wife Ora Pleasant Haney stepped in to help Giles run the business.

-In May of 1945, Haney Brothers became a Purina dealer and began selling Purina products and does to this day.
+In May of 1945, Haney Brothers became a Purina dealer and began selling Purina products until 2018.
 Jim leased land on the south side of town, along the railroad where he built a warehouse in 1948, which is the current location.
 This warehouse was where goods were off-loaded from railroad cars and stored for the store.
 The old Waller Train Depot dock still stands and Doyle uses it to load his tractor.
 Jim later added a hammer- mill and bulk tower.

 A fire in an electrical box, in 1951, occured in the warehouse.
 The City of Waller had received a brand new fire truck, but unfamiliarity with the equipment did not help with the fire; the old truck was brought in to battle the flames.
 The building was saved, but you can still see the charred boards in the rafters.
 The showroom and office were added later.